ZacharyTStone/my-gatsby-blog/content/blog/simplifying_if_statements/index.md

 ```

-## However, sometimes we can run into if statements that feel take a little longer to read through:
+## However, sometimes we can run into if statements that are a bit tough to read through:

 ```javascript